gvellut/gpx2exif/README.md

 The tool will run with the permission of the user that logged in.
 In order to switch user, the `oauth-tokens.sqlite` will need to be deleted.

+## extract-time subcommand

+To install the dependency for this command, add the "vision" extra.
+For example with `pip`:

+`pip install gpx2exif[vision]`

+The `extract-time` subcommand allows you to extract the time from a photo of a clock and compute the time difference with the EXIF time of the photo.
+This is useful to calculate the `--delta` to apply to a batch of photos.

+Authentication with Google Cloud is handled by the client library.
+If a service account is needed, the `GOOGLE_APPLICATION_CREDENTIALS` environment variable can be set to the location of a credential JSON file.
+See the [Google Cloud SDK documentation](https://cloud.google.com/docs/authentication/application-default-credentials) for more details.

+`gpx2exif extract-time ...`

 # Examples

 ### Basic usage